jandre/key-value-parser/README.md

 # Key Value Parser

-Simple nodejs library to do key value parsing.
+Simple nodejs library to do key=value parsing for lines that look like:

+`a=apple b=babycakes d="dog smiles"`

 ## Installation